shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/matchstick.md

 4. We went through how to write a simple unit test for the deposit function.

 # Next Steps
-1. Try changing ``` assert.fieldEquals("Pool", "1000", "id", "1000"); ``` to make the test fail.
+1. Try changing ```assert.fieldEquals("Pool", "1000", "id", "1000");``` to make the test fail!
-2. Try writing more unit tests.
+2. What other tests cases can you think of?
+Try writing more unit tests.

 # About the author
-- This tutorial was created by antonyip.
+- This tutorial was created by Anton Yip.
 He can be found on [Github](https://github.com/antonyip).

 # References
 - https://github.com/sushiswap/sushiswap-subgraph